TerryThreatt/stockticker_cli/README.md

 ## Usage

+1. Type 'stockticker' in your terminal.
-1. Choose to receive the top gainers in the stock market today.
+2. Choose to receive the top gainers in the stock market today.
-2. You will have a option to receive additional information about company.
+3. You will have a option to receive additional information about company.

 ## Development